Hindsight 2020 Vision Board!

 “No. We’ll call you if it’s anything to be concerned about.”
 So this chick leaves me a message at the end of her day and leaves me to worry ALL NIGHT LONG about what the hell she was calling to tell me.

 So then I reframe it.
 “Okay, Christie.
-It’s an opportunity to practice patience and calm.
+It’s an opportunity to practice patience.
 You don’t have a choice, so just be.”
 I took a breath.
 “Anyway, it’s nothing.
 It’s probably something clerical or stupid, in which case it’s an opportunity to prepare to treat the caller with respect when you finally reach her, even though she created unnecessary worry for you.”
 (It’s not administrative.
-Otherwise, a clerical agent would have called.)
+Otherwise, an administrative person would have called.)